Execution-First Delegation: The AI-as-Executor Pattern¶

 - "You have access to the deployment API via MCP" — structured, permissioned, live

-- Large scope — the work spans many files, systems, or decisions
+- Large scope: the work spans many files, systems, or decisions

 Addy Osmani notes this fits greenfield or self-contained projects more cleanly than large, tightly coupled codebases, where the contract is harder to specify.

-Design Checklist¶
+Design checklist¶

-Before delegating execution to an agent, verify:
+Before you delegate execution to an agent, check that:

-- [ ] Goal is outcome-defined — "prepare the repo for release" not "run these five commands"
+- [ ] Goal is outcome-defined: "prepare the repo for release", not "run these five commands"

-- [ ] Constraints are explicit — which files, systems, or operations are off-limits
+- [ ] Constraints are explicit: which files, systems, or operations are off-limits

-- [ ] Success condition is testable — the agent can verify completion without asking
+- [ ] Success condition is testable: the agent can verify completion without asking

-- [ ] Recovery path exists — what the agent should do when it hits a blocker
+- [ ] Recovery path exists: what the agent should do when it hits a blocker

-- [ ] Scope is bounded — no permission escalation or scope expansion without a checkpoint (see Blast Radius Containment)
+- [ ] Scope is bounded: no permission escalation or scope expansion without a checkpoint (see blast radius containment)

-- High-volume predictable operations — autonomous loops cost more tokens and produce non-deterministic paths.
+- High-volume predictable operations: autonomous loops cost more tokens and produce non-deterministic paths.
 Prompt chains are cheaper and easier to test.

-- Contract specification failure — the pattern shifts complexity from steps to boundaries.
+- Contract specification failure: the pattern shifts complexity from steps to boundaries.
 Under-specified contracts produce the same loop-failure modes the pattern is meant to prevent.

 Example¶